chhuang-one/sqxclib/doc/database-migrations.md

 ### Renaming / Dropping Tables (dynamic)

-use the rename method (C function) to rename an existing database table.
+use the rename function to rename an existing database table.

 ```c++
 	/* C++ sample code */